 THE ADVENTURE LIFE

-The outdoor activities sector in Southern Africa is growing fast.
+The outdoor activities sector in Southern Africa and throughout the world is growing fast.
 This means a growing number of jobs is becoming available in the sector.
 Here’s your chance to make a career in the adventure industry doing what you love to do.

 Who are you?

 You may be just leaving school or seeking a mid-career change.
 Adventure tourism offers opportunities to all types, the more the merrier as diversity is a vital part of any team that explores the world we live in.
 You may find yourself in fulltime work or freelancing.
 Like any industry, ours offers a spread of career choices:

 Don’t like desk jobs?
 Then get out there and do your thing, leading tourists who depend on you to know the way, coach them and look after their safety.
 This is highly responsible work and not a holiday for the guide or an opportunity to show off.
 Guides work very long hours, day and night.
 It requires fitness, presence of mind, love of nature and the ability to “read” people.
 Guiding is for both sexes and all ages over 18 (but you can start to get experience earlier).
 Friendliness and competence mark out the good guides from the unpopular ones.
 Almost all the jobs below recruit from the ranks of guides.